 Nothing stirred Chuck’s passions like wedding photos.
 Once during break he showed me a library book that offered advice to newlyweds.
 He turned to a photograph of a bride and groom before the altar, then pointed to himself and said, “Me!”
 More than sports pictures, more than cowboy pictures, wedding pictures spoke to his deepest dreams.

 Like the other clients at the Center, Chuck was there Monday through Friday from nine to three.
 Each client spent part of that time in classes and in the lunchroom, plus three to four hours a day on the workfloor.
-The workfloor referred to a number of different areas, some on the main floor, some in the basement: the Toy Department, Sewing Department, shop, etc. The clients walked between the basement and the main floor on a long, carpeted ramp.
+The workfloor referred to a number of different areas, some on the main floor, some in the basement.
+These included the Toy Department, Sewing Department, and shop.
+The clients walked between the basement and the main floor on a long, carpeted ramp.
 This was safer than the stairs, in case a client got pushed or had an epileptic seizure, plus it allowed the clients who were in wheelchairs to work in the basement.

 Both clients and supervisors occasionally transferred from one work area to another because of production needs and individual preferences.
 The largest department was the Glass Department, which produced and sold thousands of mosaic glass candleholders each year.
-The four supervisors and forty clients who worked here were divided into four crews: assemblers, grouters, steelwoolers, and packers.
+At any given time, three or four supervisors worked here, and thirty to forty clients.
+The clients were divided into three crews: assemblers, grouters, and steelwoolers.
+Some steelwoolers also doubled as packers.
 My last year and a half at the Center, besides supervising my own crew, I also managed the Glass Department as a whole.

 If, at this point, I walked over to him, he’d ask in an irritated voice, “Whuddya want?”